sguzunov/docs/docs/tutorials/02_net/net-tutorial.md

 ## Resources

-Before you start the tutorial, see the [.NET examples](https://github.com/Glue42/net-examples) at GitHub - a repository with sample projects that use the Glue42 .NET API.
+Before you start the tutorial, see the [.NET examples](https://github.com/Glue42/net-examples) on GitHub - a repository with sample projects that use the Glue42 .NET API.

 ## Setup